Postbiological Future, and Our Journey into Inner Space

 A few scholars are now citing the transcension hypothesis in their academic papers on the Fermi paradox and accelerating change, including Sandberg 2010, Flores Martinez 2014, and Conway Morris 2016.
 I am hoping that trend continues.
 The more attention it gets, the more critique it will get.

 Perhaps the strangest and hardest-to-believe part of the transcension hypothesis, for many, is the idea of universal development.
-It is particularly relevant to the first, seventh, eighth, and ninth assumptions above.
-The most amazing and odds-defying thing I’ve come across in my own study of the natural world so far is the process of biological development.
-Most people don’t think about both how wonderful and how improbable, on its face, is the process of organismic development.
+It is central to at least half of the assumptions in the list above.
+By far the most amazing and odds-defying thing I’ve come across in my own study of the natural world is the process of biological development.
+Most people don’t think about both how wonderful and how improbable, is the process of organismic development, as a model for how complexification naturally occurs, given the perennial chaos and contingency of the environment.

 Think about it.
 Development is guided by a small handful of genes in our genome.
 It’s incredible that it works, yet it does, and it made you!
 Development is a good candidate for the most incredible process in the known universe.
 In many ways, development is even more surprising than evolution, which I define as the set of biological genes and mechanisms that create unpredictable experiment and variety, as opposed to that small subset of chaos-reducing biological genes and mechanisms that statistically guarantee a hierarchical set of future-specific forms and functions.
 Standard evolutionary theory requires development as an organismic process, yet it also treats development as subservient to the variety-generating processes in natural selection.
 That second assumption is incorrect, in my view, and it has led us down the wrong path in long-range thinking on the future of complex adaptive systems.
 We view our complex future as far less developmentally constrained than it actually is.